dougbutner/web-4/README.md

 3. **Time-psudeoanonymous**: Any outward-facing display of information about a users usage of time tokens should be pseudoanonymous.
 That means that a user's identity and time unit (what token is spent) is masked and presented as an alias for each token type.
 Each use involves a secret key that is known only to the verifying entity, a paet

-The biggest issue with biometrics is the lack of trust.
+The biggest issue with biometrics is the lack of trust, mostly due to the growing number of facial recognition softwares and .
 The lack of trust is almost always associated with an individuals's lack of consent, not the technology itself.

 By using identifying information following open-source algorithms, in a way that is provable, and